MichelleTram/MichellePort.github.io/README.md

 ## 3. Pizza sales analysis
 - The primary objective of this project is to analyze key indicators for pizza sales data to gain insights into business performance.
 The approach will involve the following key steps:
 - Data exploration using [SQL]
-- Data Visualiztion using [Tableau]
+- Data visualiztion using [Tableau]
 ## 4.
 ## 5.